Miami Gardens, Florida: Volume of stops

 It was reported that, between 2008 and 2013, 99,980 stops occurred in Miami Gardens, involving 56,922 people, over half of the city's population.
 In the City of Miami, 3,753 stops occurred during the same period, with four times the population.
 Some stops involved children aged 5 to 7, totaling more than 1,000 children.
 These numbers were compiled after news regarding Earl Sampson.

 Resignation and lawsuits

 Following these reports, the police chief resigned.

 Civil rights lawsuits have been filed against the Miami Gardens Police Department by the store owner and others who were illegally detained and/or arrested.

 A police officer filed a lawsuit claiming that he had been fired for reporting abuses.

+Economy

+In 2003, Miami Gardens based Merchandize Liquidators was founded.

 Education

 Public schools

 Miami-Dade County Public Schools operates area public schools.

 Norland Middle School, in the Miami Gardens area, has a magnet program in dance, music, theatre and art, which began in 1985.
 The young actors Alex R. Hibbert and Jaden Piner, who starred in the Oscar-winning film Moonlight, were trained at this school.